 This function requires a floating-point model that supports exceptions.
-In ARM Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.
+In Arm Compiler 6 this floating-point model is disabled by default.
+To enabled it, use the armclang command-line option -ffp-mode=full.

-3.2.1 Floating-point functions for compatibility with Microsoft products on page 3-118.
+3.2.1 Floating-point functions for compatibility with Microsoft products on page 3-122 Related references 5.1 \clearfp() on page 5-210

-5.1 \clearfp() on page 5-204.
-5.2 controlfp() on page 5-205.
+5.2 \controlfp() on page 5-211